 Many people have taken to rubbing the statue of Bobby’s nose for luck and taking a photo with him, so don’t miss visiting the city’s favorite canine.

-20. The Grassmarket
+19. The Grassmarket Gallows

 The Grassmarket is a bustling part of Edinburgh, which has great nightlife and places to eat, as well as an intriguing past.